How to Print Sublimation Images: A Beginner’s Guide

 The best substrate for this kind of graphic printing is plastic.
 Hence, a sublimation printer is different from any other kind of printer.

-Can you use Cricut Design Space for Sublimation?
+Can You Use Cricut Design Space For Sublimation?

 Cricut Designspace can also be used for creating sublimated designs.
 You may access their online software editor which will allow you to edit your digital and print file.